e2nIEE/pandapipes/doc/source/components/pipe/pipe_component.rst

 Friction models
 ^^^^^^^^^^^^^^^

-Three friction models are used to calculate the velocity dependent friction factor:
+For friction models are available to calculate the velocity dependent friction factor :math:`\lambda`:

-- Nikuradse
+- Nikuradse ("nikuradse")
-- Prandtl-Colebrook
+- Prandtl-Colebrook ("colebrook")
+- Hofer ("hofer")
-- Swamee-Jain
+- Swamee-Jain ("swamee-jain")

+They are set by the :code:`friction_model` parameter and the name given in parentheses.
-Nikuradse is chosen by default.
+*Nikuradse* is chosen by default.
 In this case, the friction factor is calculated by:

 .. math::
    :nowrap: